-The Strategic Plan is in development and expected to be complete by the close of FY2022.
-In FY2021 to ensure an open and transparent process, the Port held 2 workshops around the pillars in 3 languages - English, Spanish and Mixteco.
+The Strategic Plan is in development and expected to be complete by the close of FY2023.
+In FY2021 and FY2022, to ensure an open and transparent process, the Port held public workshops around the pillars in 3 languages - English, Spanish and Mixteco.
 The Port also is informing the Plan with over 500 individual surveys collected in FY2021.